-- 1.1(a)(1) of the Subsidies Agreement, and there needs to be an examination of the extent to which the entity is, in fact, exercising governmental authority or functions in a sustained and systematic practice.
-MBIE also notes the view of the Australian Anti-Dumping Review Panel (ADRP) that active compliance with governmental policies and regulations does not equate to the exercise of governmental functions or authority, and acting in accordance with a government policy and carrying out government functions should not be conflated. - 179.
+- 180. In this context, it is not surprising that many manufacturing enterprises in the steel sector and financial institutions in the economy as a whole are owned partly or fully by the State, and that they operate within an environment of broad government policies and plans for the development of the sector.
+However, as the WTO Appellate Body has recognised, ownership on its own is not sufficient to bring such entities into the ambit of Article 1.1(a)(1) of the Subsidies Agreement, and there needs to be an examination of the extent to which the entity is, in fact, exercising governmental authority or functions in a sustained and systematic practice.
+MBIE also notes the view of the Australian Anti-Dumping Review Panel (ADRP) that active compliance with governmental policies and regulations does not equate to the exercise of governmental functions or authority, and acting in accordance with a government policy and carrying out government functions should not be conflated. - 181.
 In its submission of 26 May 2017, NZ Steel noted that MBIE had correctly identified the range of factors to be considered in determining whether an entity is a public body, but considered that MBIE had failed to adequately consider or give sufficient weight to the findings of overseas jurisdictions.
-NZ Steel claimed that MBIE had given undue weight to the 2013 report of the ADRP, claiming that the ADRP required that to be considered "public bodies" steel state-owned enterprises (SOEs) must exercise coercive power over third persons, which was at odds with WTO case law and the approach taken by other authorities which focused on assessing a range of other factors to determine whether an entity possesses, exercises or is vested with government authority. - 180.
+NZ Steel claimed that MBIE had given undue weight to the 2013 report of the ADRP,23 claiming that the ADRP required that to be considered "public bodies" steel state-owned enterprises (SOEs) must exercise coercive power over third persons, which was at odds with WTO case law and the approach taken by other authorities which focused on assessing a range of other factors to determine whether an entity possesses, exercises or is vested with government authority. - 182.
 In considering the particular programmes in section 4.4 below, MBIE has addressed the key elements and evidence described above as they relate to the bodies identified as providing financial contributions.
 In doing so, it has taken into account the findings in other jurisdictions and the views of WTO dispute bodies, and the information available to it.